Processing. Please Wait.

 4. An operating agreement can override Delaware’s default laws.

 Without an operating agreement, your LLC will automatically be governed by Delaware’s Limited Liability Company Act.
-The problem is, the state’s default statutes might not work for your business.
-It’s a better idea to customize an operating agreement with rules and procedures that (within the bounds of the law) fit your Delaware LLC.
+However, the state’s default statutes might not work for your business.
+It’s better to have an operating agreement with rules and procedures that fit your Delaware LLC (within the bounds of the law).

 Delaware Case Law